punitsharma077/End-To-End-Secure-Messaging-System/README.md

-# International Institute of Information Technology

-# Hyderabad

-### System and Network Security (CS5470)

-### Lab Assignment 1:

-### Design of an end to end messaging system like WhatsApp

-### Deadline: January 25, 2021 (Monday), 23:59 PM

-### Total Marks: 100

-Note:-It is strongly recommended that no student is allowed to copy programs from others.
-No as- signment will be taken after deadline.
-Name your program as rollnosassign1.ext.
-Upload your only rollnosassign1.ext file along with a README file in a zip file (groupnorollnosassign1.zip) to course portal (moodle).
-You are allowed to use any programming language implementation (for example, C, C++, Java, Python).

-Problem Description

-Your task will be to design an end to end messaging system like WhatsApp with the below functional-
+ Task is to design an end to end messaging system like WhatsApp with the below functional-
 ities:

 - Multiclient chat application that has a server component and 4 clients [atleast].